Coyenn/retrieva/README.md

 retrieva init
 ```

+Interested in how the `retrieva.json` file looks like?
+Check out the one in this repository [here](./retrieva.json).

 ### Retrieval

 To install one or more components, use the `get` command.
 Retrieva will then fetch the remote repository and install the components in the local project.